idealabasu/curating-legs-web/docs/index.md

 The fast running design reaches a maximum speed of 0.7 m/s or 5.4 body-lengths per second, and the efficient design has a cost of transport of 0.3.
 The top performer in pulling walks at 0.5 body-lengths per second while exerting a force that is almost 60% of its weight.

 # Tunable Legs
 The proposed leg design has a range of tunable design parameters, including leg length, foot travel, transmission ratio, and passive parallel and series stiffness.
 Thanks to laminate design and fabrication techniques, it is also straightforward to model, low-cost, and fast to manufacture.
 Its feasible leg design space can be spanned with a "flood fill" algorithm.
 400 designs were generated and 6 designs were made.

 ![tunable legs](assets/images/legs.png)

 # Design-aware Policies
-The locomotion policies observe leg designs.
-Curriculum strategies, also similar to "flood fill", are employed to gradually increase the task difficulties, so that each design's physical limits can be identified and reached.
+Two locomotion policies are trained separately for the pure and force-based locomotion with reinforcement learning.
+Both of them observe leg designs to adapt to the different dynamics.
+Curriculum strategies, also similar to "flood fill", are employed to gradually increase the design-dependent task difficulties, so that each design's physical limits can be identified and reached.

 <div class="double-column-container">
   <video muted controls>